 Our children’s spiritual formation classes (Thrive) is meeting this Sunday during the 10:30am service.
 Look for Rachael Smith and Daniel Buey in the “meeting room”.

-Our annual Trade-In Bake Sale continues through Lent, ending on the last Sunday in Lent.
+Our annual Trade-In Bake Sale will begin March 10th, the first Sunday in Lent, ending on the last Sunday in Lent.
 During this time, the children will collect non-food items for the NSI Food Pantry.
 If any member of the congregation brings in a non-food item to the 10:30 service, they will receive a ticket redeemable for a baked treat or healthy snack at the end of the service.
 If you would like to provide a post-service treat, please do so!